ginnytruong/ginnytruong/README.md

 ## Hobbies & Interests

 - **Travel:** I have a keen interest in world history, art, and food.
+I seek out opportunities to visit historical sites, museums, and art galleries and try local cuisines during my travels.
-- **French:** Currently undertaking independent study to learn French.
+- **French:** I am currently undertaking independent study to learn French.
+My goal is to enhance my proficiency in the language, enabling me to converse with family members and locals during my travels.
-- **Fashion:** Regularly follow runway shows and stay updated on the latest trends.
+- **Fashion:**  I maintain a keen interest in fashion, regularly following runway shows and staying updated on the latest trends and news in the industry.
+I also enjoy sewing tote bags and clothes, which I showcase and sell online.

 ## Connect with Me